 The Charity Retail Association suggests the following steps (note these are general principles, but specific requirements may vary between England and Wales, Scotland and Northern Ireland):

 - Familiarize yourself with the tax side of running a charity shop.
-Charity shops are exempt from corporation tax, pay zero VAT on the sale of donated goods (but not necessarily on other goods), and benefit from 80 percent mandatory non-domestic business rates relief.
+Charity shops are exempt from corporation tax, pay zero VAT on the sale of donated goods (but not necessarily on other goods), and benefit from 80% mandatory non-domestic business rates relief.
 Check with HMRC for guidance.

 - Contact your local council to arrange rates relief.

-- Create a budget with expected income and expenditure; assume that 60-80 percent of income will go to operating costs, such as rent and wages.
+- Create a budget with expected income and expenditure; assume that 60% to 80% of income will go to operating costs, such as rent and wages.
 Note that all profits must go to the parent charity for it to be classified a charity shop.

-- Raise start-up capital: you’ll need at least £5,000 to pay the rental deposit, shop-fit, essential building repairs and staff recruitment.
+- Raise start-up capital: you will need at least £5,000 to pay the rental deposit, shop-fit, essential building repairs and staff recruitment.